JuliaDynamics/HardSphereDynamics.jl/README.md

 final_time = 10

-fluid = HardSphereFluid(d, n, r)  # create hard spheres in unit box in d dimensions positions, velocities, times = evolve!(fluid, δt, final_time)
+fluid = HardSphereFluid(d, n, r)  # create hard spheres in unit box in d dimensions

+num_collisions = 100
+pos, vel, times, types = evolve!(fluid, num_collisions)  # return data at each collision

+pos, vel, times = evolve!(fluid, δt, final_time)  # return data at given times
 ```

+Each version of `evolve!` returns a `Vector` of positions and a `Vector` of velocities of each sphere at the given collisions or times.
+The collision version also returns a vector of collision types.

-There are examples of visualizing the results using `Makie.jl` in the `examples` directory
+There are examples of visualizing the results using `Makie.jl` in 2D and 3D in the `examples` directory
 (but no dependency on `Makie.jl` is assumed).

+The spheres may have different radii and masses.
+Currently they must live in a hard rectangular box, by default a unit cube, but this is relatively easy to improve.

 ## Author